PoPETS-AEC/PoPETS_ArtifactNotes/PETS2026/ARTIFACT-APPENDIX.md

 performance and timing experiments, etc.).

 ### Software Requirements (Required for Functional and Reproduced badges, encouraged for Available badge)
-Replace the following by the minimal OS and software requirements to evaluate your artifact.
+Replace the following by the minimal OS and software requirements, as well as their versions, to evaluate your artifact.
 This description is essential if you rely on proprietary software or software that might not be easily accessible for other reasons.

 Note that if you are giving access to something to reviewers for the purpose of the artifact evaluation only (private dataset for instance), do not provide